rhwendt/asdm/README.md

-# ASDM  CLI Utility for Cisco ASA's
+## ASDM cli utility for Cisco ASA's

 This is a cli asdm launcher I wrote.
 It will automatically add the ASA to the java exceptions list.